The history of the Kings and Queens of Luchazi people

 Muangana Mueni Chivueka III: When Mueni Kahiata Mungomba II died, he was succeeded by his nephew named Mukuma ua Ngambo.
 Ngambo (the eldest of the sisters to Kahiata Mungomba) had six children namely Mukuma, Chingi, Mutunda, Ngonga, Kamana and Machalo.
 According to oral narrations, it was Mueni Chivueka Kahiata Mungomba II who initiated his nephew, Ngonga, at the mukanda.

 After succeeding his uncle, Mueni Chivueka Mukuma established the following palaces Chiteke, Ntoka, Mukuzu and Kakupa.
 Muangana Mueni Chivueka Mukuma fought fierce battles with the Ovimbundu people in the area around Kukema near Chief Kangombe ka Yambi.
-He was killed during the battle and he was buried at a place around Minjili river.
+He was killed during the battle, and he was buried at a place around Minjili river.

 Muangana Mueni Chivueka IV: After the death of Mueni Chivueka III, Mueni Chingi was crowned Chivueka IV.
 He ruled during the period of Portuguese arrival in the inland territories of Angola.